 So, when I came upon the problem of having my bed-bound client testify at his hearing, it was a no-brainer.
 I knew the video conferencing software that my grandma and I use could help my client obtain the extension to the order of protection that he so desperately needed.

-I don’t know why Skype testimony is not used more often by attorneys and judges.
+I hope Skype testimony catches on.
 It is free, it is easy to use and it is the best alternative if your client can’t physically attend a hearing.